cursey/kanan/README.md

 * Simple scripts can be automatically coalesced to cut down on memory usage.

 ## Known issues
-* The WindowsAppearFaster patch seems to cause crashes in certain locations.
-Disable it if you encounter this issue.
 * Closing the command prompt after patches have been applied has caused crashes for some users.
 If you experience a crash immediately after closing the command prompt then leave it open for now.